 When we first receive your sample we extract your dog’s DNA and run it through our custom-built genetics ‘chip’.
 This picture shows what happens to your dog's DNA on the chip:

 After looking at our genetic markers we are able to provide you with your dog's results!
-However, sometimes we are unable to collect that information, and here are a few reasons why:

-- Most commonly a swab fails because there is not enough DNA in the sample
+Most commonly, a swab fails because there is not enough DNA in the sample.